 If you use the same wording as the source document, this is called a quotation.
-These must be enclosed within quotation marks in your work, and the relevant page number/s given.
+These must be enclosed within double quotation marks in your work, and the relevant page number/s given.

 Generally, it is preferable to try to put the information into your own words, and to reserve direct quotations either for including relevant facts and figures (that are not common knowledge) or for particularly memorable wording.
 Select quotations that give weight to your arguments, not ones that only repeat information that you have already given.

 Plagiarism is the intentional, or unintentional use of the work of someone else without proper acknowledgement.